corpus-io/tokenize.it-smart-contracts/README.md

 2. the trusted forwarder setting in contract A is immutable
 3. signature verification is executed on-chain

 Open gas station network provides tools to execute meta transactions without involving a third party hot wallet.
-Tokenize.it will not use these tools though.
+Tokenize.it does not plan on using these tools though.
 Exclusively using a hot wallet for transaction execution does not harm security at all.

 The hot wallet approach might reduce availability, which is not a major concern for this use case (the hot wallet being available whenever the frontend is available is good enough).
 Keep in mind that EIP-2771 is purely offered for UX reasons.
 All smart contracts can be used directly, too, further reducing concerns about hot wallet availability.

+An [Openzeppelin Defender Relay](https://docs.openzeppelin.com/defender/relay) may be used as hot wallet.

 ## Supported Currencies